 4.3.
 Assessment

 While some students can take a written test without any issues, others have trouble reading written tests or turning them in.
-A more accessible solution may be using video conferencing software to assess students.
+In the realm of assessment, Universal Design for Learning examples might include using video conferencing software to measure student understanding.
 Depending on the coursework, you could also use assessment techniques like recorded videos.

 4.4.
 Teaching